fluiddyn/transonic/doc/index.rst

 Modules Reference
 -----------------

-Here is presented the general organization of the package and the documentation of the modules, classes and functions.
+Here is presented the organization of the package and the documentation of the modules, classes and functions.

 .. autosummary::
    :toctree: generated/